GenericMappingTools/gmt/trunk/doc/rst/source/gmt.conf.rst

     Determines if this GMT version should be able to parse command-line options for a prior major release.
 Specify either 4 or 5.
-If 4 is set we will parse obsolete GMT 4 options and issue warnings; if 5 is set then parsing GMT-4 only syntax will result in errors [4].
+If 4 is set we will parse obsolete GMT 4 options and issue warnings; if 5 is set then parsing GMT 4 only syntax will result in errors [4].

 .. _GMT_EXTRAPOLATE_VAL: